adlnet-archive/xci/README.md

 	sudo easy_install pip
 	sudo pip install virtualenv

+After you pull down your repo in the directory of your choice, create your virtual environment (don't include it in this project)

+	virtualenv env

 Setup Mongo (The app uses xci as the name as the database, but you can change that in the app if you wish)

 	mongo